caylent-solutions/terraform-terratest-framework/docs/CLI_USAGE.md

 1. Verifies your module follows the expected directory structure
 2. When using `--example-path`, verifies both the example and its test directory exist
 3. When using `--common`, verifies the common test directory exists
-4. When using `--parallel=false`, adds the `-p 1` flag to the Go test command to disable parallel execution
+4. When using `--parallel-fixtures=false` (default), adds the `-p 1` flag to the Go test command to disable parallel execution of test fixtures
+5. When using `--parallel-tests=false` (default), sets the `TERRATEST_DISABLE_PARALLEL_TESTS=true` environment variable to disable parallel execution of tests within fixtures
 5. Runs the appropriate tests using the Go test command
 6. Displays the test results in real-time with colorful output